Code-Institute-Submissions/MS1-Catsitting/README.md

     The wireframes were created using Balsamic during the skeleton plane of the project and illustrates the structure of the website across different devices.

-    You can either view the wireframe [here](documentation/wireframes/wireframes.png) (in png format) or [download](https://github.com/lemocla/MS1-Catsitting/blob/59f8d1c910c37ed7b9d618288a6e07ba8d6ed29a/documentation/wireframes/wireframes.pdf) the pdf version of the wireframes should the images not display properly.
+    You can either view the wireframe [here](documentation/wireframes/wireframes.png) (in png format) or view the [pdf version](https://github.com/lemocla/MS1-Catsitting/blob/59f8d1c910c37ed7b9d618288a6e07ba8d6ed29a/documentation/wireframes/wireframes.pdf) of the wireframes should the image not display properly.
     [download pdf wireframes]

     ### **Differences to wireframes**